Category: Middle Grade

-I did my best typing a summary that doesn’t reveal to much.
+I did my best writing a summary that doesn’t reveal too much.
 It’s mostly a summary for The Red Pyramid, but hey, I can’t really summarize the other two without giving too much away!

 The Kane Chronicles aren’t as well known as Percy Jackson and the Olympians, but it should be.
 Do I prefer Percy over The Kane Chronicles?
 Yes, but we’ll get to that later.

-If you love Uncle Rick’s writing style, than you will love The Kane Chronicles.
-It’s not as funny as Percy Jackson or the Heroes of Olympus, but I did laugh out loud quite a few times, smiled or snorted.
+If you love Rick Riordan’s writing style, than you will love The Kane Chronicles.
+It’s not as funny as Percy Jackson or Heroes of Olympus, but I did laugh out loud quite a few times, smiled or snorted.
 There were some puns so lame that they were brilliant.
 There were baboons who loved to play basketball.
 There was witty banter between several characters.
 Also Sadie Kane who is one of my new favourite heroines.
 And can we appreciate the Dalek mention in The Serpent’s Shadow?
 Brilliant.
-Absolulely brilliant.
+Absolutely brilliant.

 The best thing about these books though, is that before it’s about magic, gods, monsters, demons, saving the world, romance… It’s about siblings.
 There just aren’t enough books that focus on the relationship between siblings and that’s a shame.
 The relationship between Carter and Sadie grows so beautifully and in the end they state that their sibling is the closest person to them.
 Not their love interest, no, their sibling.
 Can I get a hell yeah?

 Besides Sadie and Carter, there are so many amazing characters.
-And they’re so diverse.
-Can I get another hell yeah?
 As I stated before, Sadie is my new favourite heroine.
 She’s tough, but she isn’t afraid to cry.
 She’s sassy and witty and she’s human and she’s loving and I just love Sadie okay?
 The only thing I didn’t like about her was that she was involved in a love triangle.
-Now, it wasn’t such a bad love triangle (though it was certainly not Tessa/Will/Jem which is my favourite and the best ever), but I just felt it was a bit unnecessary and I saw how it was going to end coming (though I was only joking.
+Now, it wasn’t such a bad love triangle, but I just felt it was a bit unnecessary and I saw how it was going to end coming (though I was only joking.
 Did you know that whenever I joke about a plot twist, that plot twist actually comes true?
 Like I WAS JOKING).
 Also, I still don’t really understand how the ending of that love triangle works but oh well.

 Besides the love triangle, the only problem I had with the books is that they felt a bit repetitive.
-It was like all three books had the same basic story line, though it was still enjoyable I felt like they were more predictable than the other two series.
-Just like with Percy Jackson and the Heroes of Olympus, I flew through these books though and I absolutely adore them.
+It was like all three books had the same basic story line.
+Though it was still enjoyable I felt like they were more predictable than the other two series.
+Just like with Percy Jackson and Heroes of Olympus, I flew through these books though and I absolutely adore them.